 Serving Suggestions for Maximum Benefit

-Gradually increase fiber intake to allow the microbiome time to adjust.
-Sudden jumps in fiber consumption can cause temporary bloating and gas as bacteria populations shift.
+Increase fiber intake gradually, over 2–4 weeks, to allow the microbiome time to adjust.
+Sudden jumps in fiber can cause temporary bloating and gas as bacterial populations shift.
+Pair high-fiber foods with adequate fluid intake.
+Mixing raw and cooked vegetables throughout the day maximizes enzyme content and overall digestibility.

 5. Omega-3 Rich Foods